shopware/docs/guides/plugins/plugins/administration/extending-webpack.md

 Merging is done with the [webpackMerge](https://github.com/survivejs/webpack-merge) library.

 {% hint style="danger" %}
-This merging makes it technically possible to override the Shopware provided configuration, although it is generally advised against.
+This merging makes it technically possible to override the Shopware provided configuration, but you shouldn't change the default configurations output, because this could break the administration, your plugin or other third-party plugins.
 {% endhint %}